-The RCUOG Chief Business Officer will serve as the RCUOG Procurement Officer.
-The Procurement Officer ensures that RCUOG purchases follow RCUOG procurement policies as well as federal regulations applicable to grants and contracts, including but not limited to OMB Circular A-21 and CFR Procurement Standards 200.317 through 200.326.
+The RCUOG Executive Director, or designee, will serve as the RCUOG Procurement Officer.
+The procurement officer ensures that RCUOG purchases follow RCUOG procurement policies as well as federal regulations applicable to grants and contracts, including but not limited to OMB Circular A-21 and CFR Procurement Standards 200.317 through 200.326.